getcarina/getcarina.com/_tutorials/012-servicenet.md

     a84ed5c6a123        redis               "/entrypoint.sh redis"   5 seconds ago       Up 5 seconds        10.176.225.205:6379->6379/tcp   3947b48f-7b6b-409b-8a49-a9d71672a0d4-n2/redis
     ```

-    In the output of the `docker ps` command under the PORTS column, we can see that the container is listening on the internal IP address 10.176.225.205 on port 6379 of ServiceNet.
-This means that your containerized Redis instance is only exposed to the the internal, multi-tenant network within Carina.
-Your other containers will be able to communicate with this Redis instance at this internal IP address and port.
+    In the output of the `docker ps` command, the PORTS column shows that the container is listening on the internal IP address 10.176.225.205 on port 6379 of ServiceNet.
+You know it's an internal IP address because it's in the 10.0.0.0/8 address range.
+This means that your containerized Redis instance is exposed only to the internal, multi-tenant network within Carina.
+Your other containers can communicate with this Redis instance at this internal IP address and port.

 ### Communicate with a Redis container exposed only on ServiceNet